Fingolfin23/SafeDrive25SS/single trajectory with CaSAdi/README.md

 5th JUNE: do 2 tricks too get solution more smooth:1,segment to get more discrezation points.
 2,get a weight of density according to the 2nd derivatives and 1st derivatives of curve. see segment1curvature.m

+7th JUNE: write one algorithm for the initials. looks good. see segment1curvature1initials.m